Ma mère l'Oye

 Ma mère l'Oye (English: Mother Goose, literally "My Mother the Goose") is a suite by French composer Maurice Ravel.
 The piece was originally written as a five-movement piano duet in 1910.
 In 1911, Ravel orchestrated the work.

 Piano versions

 Ravel originally wrote Ma mère l'Oye as a piano duet for the Godebski children, Mimi and Jean, ages 6 and 7.
 Ravel dedicated this work for four hands to the children (just as he had dedicated an earlier work, Sonatine, to their parents).
-Jeanne Leleu and Geneviève Durony premiered the work at the first concert of the Société musicale indépendante on 20 April 1910.
+Jeanne Leleu (age 11) and Geneviève Durony (age 14 (10 by another source)) premiered the work at the first concert of the Société musicale indépendante on 20 April 1910.

-The piece was transcribed for solo piano by Ravel's friend Jacques Charlot the same year as it was published (1910); the first movement of Ravel's Le tombeau de Couperin was also dedicated to Charlot's memory after his death in World War I.
+The piece was transcribed for solo piano by Ravel's friend Jacques Charlot the same year as it was published (1910); the first movement of Ravel's Le tombeau de Couperin was dedicated to Charlot's memory after his death in World War I.

 Both piano versions bear the subtitle "cinq pièces enfantines" (five children's pieces).
 The five pieces are: